3D-e-Chem/knime-python-wrapper/README.md

 * `flow_variables`, dictionary of flow variables, to get or put key/value pairs
   * `flow_variables['warning_message']`, if key exists then value will be set as warning message of node

+The Python script should be located in same directory as the model.

+### Model

 Create your node model class extended from the `nl.esciencecenter.e3dchem.python.PythonWrapperNodeModel` class.
-Overwrite the `python_code_filename` and `required_python_packages` fields in the constructor.
+Overwrite the `python_code_filename` fields in the constructor, this is the name of the Python script.

-PythonWrapperNodeConfig and PythonWrapperNodeModel class are setup for a single input table called `input_table` and a single output table called `output_table`.
-To change the the number and names of input and/or output tables, create sub-classes from them and override the constructor in both sub-classes.

-## 4. Write tests
+## Write tests

-To run tests which execute the node it is needed to setup `KNIME Python integration` plugin.
+To run tests which execute the node a call to `PythonWrapperTestUtils.materializeKNIMEPythonUtils()` is required this will add the KNIME-Python utility scripts to the Python path.
-This can be done by calling `PythonWrapperTestUtils.materializeKNIMEPythonUtils()` in `@BeforeClass` method of a test case.

 # Build